aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 The alignment and distance horizontally and vertically are combined properties and one can reset the other.
 For example, while setting **relative_horizontal_alignment**, it will reset **absolute_horizontal_distance** to its default value and vice versa.
 The same is the case with vertical positioning.
 The following code example demonstrates how to set the position of the floating table.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-FloatingTablePosition.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-FloatingTablePosition.py" >}}

 ## Working with Alternative Text of Table

 The title and description of the table provide alternative text-based representations of the information contained in the table.
 MS Word allows setting this information (*Right-click the table, click Table Properties, click the Alt Text tab, and then set the title and description of the table*).
 With Aspose.Words you can achieve this by using Table.Title and Table.Description properties.
 These properties are meaningful for ISO/IEC 29500 compliant DOCX documents.
 When saved to pre-ISO/IEC 29500 formats, these properties are ignored.
 The following code example shows how to set the table's title and description properties.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_table_styles_and_formatting-SetTableTitleAndDescription.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_table_styles_and_formatting-SetTableTitleAndDescription.py" >}}

 ## Allow Spacing Between Cells

 MS Word does not add any additional space between the cells in a table by default.
 You can find this option in the table's properties in MS Word.
 You can get or set "Allow spacing between cells" option using **Table.allow_cell_spacing** property.
 The following code example shows how to set space between cells.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_table_styles_and_formatting-AllowCellSpacing.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_table_styles_and_formatting-AllowCellSpacing.py" >}}